Generic Name: streptomycin (STREP-toe-MYE-sin)

 Important safety information:

-- Streptomycin is effective only against bacteria.
-It is not effective for treating viral infections (eg, the common cold).
+- Streptomycin only works against bacteria; it does not treat viral infections (eg, the common cold).

 - Long-term or repeated use of streptomycin may cause a second infection.
-Your doctor may want to change your medicine to treat the second infection.
-Contact your doctor if signs of a second infection occur.
+Tell your doctor if signs of a second infection occur.
+Your medicine may need to be changed to treat this.

 - Mild diarrhea is common with antibiotic use.
 However, a more serious form of diarrhea (pseudomembranous colitis) may rarely occur.
 This may develop while you use the antibiotic or within several months after you stop using it.
 Contact your doctor right away if stomach pain or cramps, severe diarrhea, or bloody stools occur.
 Do not treat diarrhea without first checking with your doctor.

-- LAB TESTS, including kidney function and complete blood cell counts, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use streptomycin.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use streptomycin with caution in the ELDERLY because they may be more sensitive to its effects.
+- Use streptomycin with caution in the ELDERLY; they may be more sensitive to its effects.

-- PREGNANCY and BREAST-FEEDING: Streptomycin has been shown to cause harm to the fetus.
-If you become pregnant, discuss with your doctor the benefits and risks of using streptomycin during pregnancy.
-Streptomycin is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: Streptomycin may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking streptomycin.

 Possible side effects of streptomycin: